SelenaMart28/finalproject/README.md

 Oceania: 6

-Using the areas_list_to_states_list_new command in R/BioGeoBears, we can convert a list of areas to a list of geographic regions (states).
-Because I am not planning to use a larger number of states (7 at most), I expect this analysis to run relatively fast.
+I am planning on adding geographic region as a character to the current Nexus file taken from Cisneros 2008.
 The list of areas that will be used in this analysis is shown above.
 The maximum number of areas in the analysis is 7 (1 per state).
 Because each of the taxa *has* to exist on a continent, the null range will not be included in possible states.
 I will use the define_tipranges_object to input my geographic data for my taxa of interest.

 ## Results

 The tree in Figure 1...